 Of course there are some good points in favour of dividends.

 - For those who Asset Allocate and re-balance faithfully, the cash provided by dividends prevents you having to sell assets for this purpose.
 The transaction costs and taxes triggered by sales are saved.

 - Many Canadian testamentary trusts are set up to distribute income to a surviving spouse during his/her lifetime.
 On their death the next generation is given the residual principal of the trust.
 If the trust earns no income (dividends or interest) there is nothing to distribute.
 So trusts are correctly heavily weighted with high dividend paying stocks.

-- All Canadians not in the very top tax bracket, get taxed on dividend income at a lower rate than capital gains.
-See the spreadsheet comparing the average and marginal tax rates for different tax brackets.
+- Canadians not in the top tax brackets, get taxed on dividend income at a lower rate than capital gains.
+See the spreadsheet comparing the tax brackets.

 - The requirement to pay dividends keeps management's attitude correct.
 They would love to simply take the cash from common share issues and then see the back of those 'owners'.
 Dividends keep it clear that management works for those owners, that those owners demand a return on their investment.
 The replacement of dividends with share buy-backs removes that attitude correction.
 Although technically equivalent, they are not transparent, or considered an ongoing commitment.

 - Dividends have a great emotional wallop for the investor.
 Getting the cash just feels good.
 When in retirement and withdrawing cash, it is emotionally easier to withdraw cash from dividends than from any purposeful sale of shares.
 Many people emotionally 'feel' that asset sales deplete capital while dividends leave capital intact.